jcsho/neurish/README.md

 # Neurish

-Lumohacks 2017 submission with a focus on Mental Wellness
+Lumohacks 2017 hack with a focus on Mental Wellness

+Neurish is a web application to provide users with healthy recipe options based on their mood goals in an interactive manner.

 link to web app: [neurish.tech](neurish.tech)